 - Cumulative Reviews from Lesson 1

-- Printed materials for tests, Complete Solutions Guides, and glossaries
+- Spiral bound Program Book with printed materials for tests, Complete Solutions Guides, and glossaries

 Compare current Chalk Dust programs with previous programs?

-Chalk Dust began operations in 1994 and has grown from offering one program to ten complete programs.
+Chalk Dust began operations in 1994 and has grown from offering one program to 11 complete programs.

 At www.chalkdust.com you can view a picture of any program, download demonstrations (15-20 min. per program), see the course outlines, read reviews and customer comments, and order any program, or a DVD Evaluation Sampler.
 The exhibit schedule and educational links are also provided.